 - 2 tablespoons milk

-- For the glaze, while the bread cools, whisk the confectioners' sugar and milk together in a small bowl until the mixture is smooth.
-Using a whisk, drizzle the glaze over the warm monkey bread, letting it run over the top and sides of the bread.
+- In a small bowl, whisk the confectioners' sugar and milk together until smooth.
+Drizzle the glaze over the top and sides of the warm monkey bread.
 Serve warm.

 Recipe Source: adapted slightly from Cook’s Illustrated